 In the third pattern the body piece is different, and the head pieces is made accordingly to give the animal a sturdy shape.
 It is used for animals with a thick neck: owls, bears, frogs.
 The body is based on the same basic circle as all the other pieces, but the decreases on the upper part of the body are different.
 The owl and the seal patterns that have been published in Kotivinkki magazine (in Finnish only, sorry) use this pattern.

-You can find a collection of my amigurumi photos in Flickr and you can also browse it below.
+You can find a collection of my amigurumi photos in Instagram.
 Look closely and you will notice that there really are only two different body shapes and two different heads.
 Then you just add paws, tails, wings, snouts, manes, eyes and whiskers to give the animals their looks.